 The exponential growth of the Internet is overloading popular servers, increasing the demand for bandwidth, and increasing the clients' retrieval times.
 In order to alleviate these problems, multiple copies of popular documents are often stored in several locations.
-With network caching, geographically dispersed caches pull and store copies of a document.
-With mirror site replication, documents are replicated at secondary sites in an effort to both distribute the load of requests across servers and to decrease clients' retrieval latencies.
+With network caching, the origin server stores a master copy of the document and all the geographically dispersed caches store and pull copies of this document.
+With mirror site replication, documents are replicated into secondary sites in an effort to both distribute the load of requests across servers and to decrease clients' retrieval latencies.

 When a copy of the same document is placed at multiple sites, choosing the best site is not trivial and the obtained performance can dramatically vary depending on the selected site [1] [2] [3].
-However, the fact that there are several copies of the same document in geographically dispersed servers allows clients to access several servers in parallel and obtain from every server a different portion of the document.
+The fact that there are several copies of the same document in geographically dispersed servers allows clients to access several servers in parallel and obtain from every server a different portion of the document.
 Using a parallel-access eliminates the need for a complex selection process and performs load balancing among the different servers.
 Additionally, a parallel access can significantly speedup the transfer of a document.
-Clients experience a transfer rate close to the sum of the individual transfer rates of the servers contacted.
+Clients experience a transfer rate equal to the sum of the individual transfer rates of the servers contacted.